-This year marks the 100th anniversary of the children’s classic The Secret Garden.
+The year 2011 marked the 100th anniversary of the children’s classic The Secret Garden.
 Gretchen Holbrook Gerzina, author of Frances Hodgson Burnett: The Unexpected Life of the Author of The Secret Garden, takes a look at the life of Burnett and how personal tragedy underpinned the creation of her most famous work.

 “With regard to The Secret Garden,” Frances Hodgson Burnett wrote to her English publisher in October 1910, “do you realize that it is not a novel, but a childs [sic] story though it is gravely beginning life as an important illustrated serial in a magazine for adults. . . .
 It is an innocent thriller of a story to which grown ups listen spell bound to my keen delight.”
 The “thriller of a story” made its first appearance that fall in The American Magazine, but appeared as an actual book a year later.

 Now, as the novel is celebrated during its centennial year, it’s fascinating to go back and see the modest beginning of a book that is repeatedly cited as one of the most influential and beloved children’s books of all time.
 Yet Burnett would be astonished today to learn that she is known primarily as a writer for children, when the majority of her fifty-three novels and thirteen produced plays were for adults.